Kobee1203/weedow-searchy/README.md

 ## Features

 ### Search Descriptor
-The Search Descriptor allows exposing automatically search endpoints for JPA Entities.\
+The Search Descriptors allow exposing automatically search endpoints for JPA Entities.\
 The new endpoints are mapped to `/search/{searchDescriptorId}` where `searchDescriptorId` is the [ID](#search-descriptor-id) defined for the `SearchDescriptor`.

 The easiest way to create a Search Descriptor is to use the `com.weedow.spring.data.search.descriptor.SearchDescriptorBuilder` which provides every options available to configure a `SearchDescriptor`.